The main narrative of this book is a series of images documenting construction sites

 During the research process flipping through “How to - manuals” of various kinds - a reoccurring phenomena appeared.
 A single photographic frame seemed to be insufficient for the task of illustrating motion.
 Authors had to use workarounds such as serial photography, double exposures, and illustrations to better fulfill their aim.

-Presented is a selection of sources, archive and body of work produced.
+Presented is a selection of sources and found material in the process.

 Title: Static Motion